 He gazed into the window.
 Several guitars hung on the right-hand side, likely the result of an aversion to practice, coupled with the need for beer money.
-Before him were rows of TVs and laptop computers, and to the left, in a heavily-barred section, row upon row of rings, broaches and pendants.
+Before him were rows of TVs and laptop computers, and to the left, in a heavily barred section, row upon row of rings, broaches and pendants.
 Then there were several Victorinox penknives for travellers.
-He wondered if they still had a blade for removing stones from horses’ hooves
+He wondered if they still had a blade for removing stones from horses’ hooves.

 The prices were generally quite affordable, bargains even.
 Reflecting the prices paid, he mused.

 On the top shelf were antiques and bric-a-brac, and in the centre, an oil painting of a young woman in a white summer dress, standing in a garden amongst a rainbow of blooms.
-The price tag said £500.
+The price tag was £500.
 Thank God it hadn’t been sold!
 He pushed the door open and went up to the counter.

 A small, wiry man appeared.
-His face was blotchy, and his eyes small and bloodshot.
+His face was blotchy, and his eyes were small and bloodshot.
 A thin grey stubble covered his cheeks and chin, and beneath a pointed nose, crooked yellow teeth formed something that might have been a smile.
 “Can I help you, sir?”

 He reminded Green of a hungry ferret.
 “Yes, I sold you a picture, the girl amongst the flowers, it’s in the window.”

 “Ah, yes, I remember you, sir.
 Unfortunately, the option to buy it back expired yesterday.”
 The yellow teeth disappeared behind compressed thin lips.

 “Yes, I know, I couldn’t get here yesterday.”
 He fought off the memory of alcohol poisoning.